-Whether you’re doing a clean install or reinstalling Windows 10 on your PC, you always need to install those device drivers to enable the operating system to work with the hardware and peripherals.
+Whether you’re doing a clean installation or reinstallation Windows 10, you always have to make sure to install those device drivers to enable the OS to work with the hardware and peripherals connected to your computer.

-Nowadays, this is not an issue anymore, as the operating system can detect most of the drivers on your PC automatically.
+Nowadays, this isn’t much of an issue anymore, as Windows 10 can detect most of the drivers on your device automatically.
 In addition, you can always visit your device manufacturer’s support website to download the latest drivers.

-However, there will be times when Windows 10 won’t be able to install certain drivers or your PC manufacturer will stop offering driver for a particular device.
-Fortunately, the operating system includes a command-line tool to backup every driver currently installed on your PC that you can use before reinstalling Windows 10.
+However, there will be times when Windows 10 won’t be able to install certain drivers or your manufacturer will stop offering driver for a particular device.
+Fortunately, Windows 10 includes a command to backup every driver installed on your computer, which you can use before reinstalling Windows 10.

-In this guide, you’ll learn the steps to use DISM to create a backup of all the drivers on your PC, and how you can restore them on Windows 10.
+In this guide, you’ll learn the steps to use Deployment Image Servicing and Management (DISM) command-line tool to create a backup of all the drivers on your device, and how you can restore them on Windows 10.

 How to backup device drivers using DISM